 National Junior Honor Society

-Our goal for National Junior Honor Society this year is to be in alignment with the national standards to maintain consistency into high school.
-There are some significant changes from years past, please read carefully.
-In order to qualify, you must meet following requirements: maintain a 3.4 grade point average as well as keep a clear discipline record.
-The week of March 15, 2021 students who qualify to apply will be notified by letter via U.S. mail.
-The envelope will also contain an application.
+Our goal for National Junior Honor Society this year is to be in alignment with the national standards to maintain consistency in high school.
+There are some significant changes from years past.
+Please read carefully.
+In order to qualify, you must meet the following requirements: maintain a 3.4 grade point average, complete 4 hrs of community service, complete the application, as well as keep a clear discipline record.
+In early March, students who qualify to apply will be notified by letter via U.S. mail.
+The envelope will also contain an application and the community service form.

-If your child qualifies, they will need to complete the application and either email it to Michelle Walker.or send by mail to:
+If your child qualifies, they will need to complete the application and community service hours form and return to the collection bin in the main office.

-The application needs to be received by Friday, April 30, 2021.
-Upon completion of the application, only newly qualified 7th and 8th graders will be inducted.
-Unfortunately, this year a physical induction will not take place.
+The application needs to be received by Friday, April 21, 2023.
+Upon completion of the application and community service hours/form, only newly qualified 7th and 8th graders will be inducted.
 If you are an 8th grader that was inducted as a 7th grader last year, you will not be inducted a second time.
+Induction will take place at the annual Valley View Recognition Ceremony at 6:30 pm on May 23, 2023.

-The five pillars of National Junior Honor Society are:
+The five pillars of the National Junior Honor Society are:

 - Scholarship Per national guidelines, at a minimum, students must have a cumulative GPA of 85, B, 3.0 on a 4.0 scale, or equivalent standard of excellence.
 (Each school chapter is allowed to require a higher cumulative GPA, ours at Valley View Middle School is 3.4.)